mjul/rust-utoipa-lab/README.md

 ## Nesting with Derive
 This example uses derive macros to nest the API documentation (schema) and the ordinary Axum Router to set up the paths for serving the API over HTTP.

+## Nesting with `OpenApiRouter`
+This example uses the `OpenApiRouter` to nest the API documentation (schema) and build the router at the same time.
+Then, it extracts the router and documentation in time for serving.